-This morning you leave Wellington by cycling north along Percy Street, Namina Cresent, past Cameron Park, and onto Lee St (all part of the Mitchell Highway which form the main street), towards Dubbo.
+You leave Wellington by cycling north along Percy Street, Namina Cresent, past Cameron Park, and onto Lee St (all part of the Mitchell Highway which form the main street), towards Dubbo.
 Crossing the bridge over the Macquarie River you pass through Montefiores which was the first settlement of Wellington.